josephburgess/database-server-python/README.md

 pip install -r requirements.txt
 ```

-  3. Update the MONGO_URI in app.py to match your MongoDB configuration:
+  3. Update the MONGO_URI in app.py to match your MongoDB configuration, you can use your own custom database or use the below:

 ```python
 app.config['MONGO_URI'] = 'mongodb://localhost:27017/mydatabase'